joerick/pyinstrument/README.md

 Pyinstrument supports Python 2.7 and 3.3+.

-> To run Pyinstrument from a git checkout or from a source tarball, there's a build step.
+> To run Pyinstrument from a git checkout, there's a build step.
 Take a look at [Contributing](#contributing) for more info.

 How to use it